Beyoncé's Black Is King could help save this sad excuse for a summer

 Beyoncé's partnership with Disney is also understood to extend beyond this one film, so we can expect more to come from the star.
 In the meantime, check out our Black Is King: How to Watch guide and a very happy Bey-day to one and all for Friday.

-Discuss: Beyoncé visual album Black Is King could be the Disney exclusive to rival Hamilton
+Discuss: Beyoncé and Disney's Black Is King could rival Hamilton for cultural impact

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.